Small talk like a finance bro.

 Who they are

-It’s from a Reddit user named koalu, and it’s trending on the r/memes subreddit, which is a big online community for sharing jokes and internet humor.
+It was posted by a Reddit user named CrysisFan2007 on the r/memes subreddit, which is a big online community for funny internet pictures and jokes.

 Why it matters